 Ata got his Ph.D.
 (2020) and MSc (2014) degrees in Microelectronics from Sharif University of Technology (Tehran, Iran), researching on energy-efficient SAR ADCs and multi-array SAR ADCs including applications in slow motion filming and bio sensors.
 He has been a member of Iranian National Organization for Development of Exceptional Talents since 2016.
-In 2020, Ata won the best Iranian Student Award Competition in the field of Engineering and was recognized by the current Vice President of Iran and Minister of Science Research and Technology.
+In 2020, Ata won the best Iranian Student Award Competition in the field of Engineering and in 2021, he won the Alborz Foundation National Prize for his industry and academic achievements.
 Since 2016, Ata has held part-time industry positions where he designed and tested mixed-mode & analog ICs such as Regulators, OpAmps, PLLs, and TRNGs for SmartCard ICs, and digital ASICs for control and calibration purpoes.
 After his PhD, he also worked at the Sharif University Integrated Circuit Design Center as a microelectronics senior engineer and consultant.
 During his free times, Ata has been working on commercial LED lighting solutions, solar cell based green energy systems as well as BMS and SOC modeling of Lithium-Ion Batteries in energy storage devices.

 Currently at UBC, Ata is working on synthesizable (easily portable) ADC design, digital control of Silicon Photonic ICs, and Verilog-A modeling for silicon photonics devices.